PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 Session completed
 ```

-I validated I was was able to login with this new set of credentials.
+I validated I was was able to login with this new set of credentials and was pleased to access the jenkins admin panel.

 ![jenkins admin](/img/internal_http_jenkins_admin.png)

 ### Popping a shell in jenkins
-While I had access to the jenkins filesystem, there were still some directories that I was unable to see so I decided to open a shell up into the container.
-With admin access, I decided to try using the groovy shell to open a session and prepared another metasploit listener to catch a shell.
+While I had access to the jenkins filesystem, I decided to open a shell into the container via the groovy shell for further enumeration.
+I prepared another listener to catch the shell.

 ```
 msf5 exploit(multi/handler) > run -j